lingtjien/Grid-Tiling-Kwin/ReadMe.md

 ## To Do
 - add support for activities (check this commit: ca244ba0dca1d933eb1329d49450603a0f540b65 and do it similarly but with the layer class instead of the desktop class)
 - make it work for all grid sizes (not just 2x2)
+- run the code through ESlint to check and integrate it into workflow